arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 This dashboard can be easily accessed from a PC, mobile phone, or tablet anywhere, providing instantaneous updates wherever we are.

-In addition, we can set different integrations to complement our project, for example, forward the dashboard data to an external service using **Webhook**, **IFTTT** automations and **Smart Home** integrations.
+Additionally, we can set up various integrations to complement our project.
+For example, we can forward the dashboard data to an external service using **Webhook**, **IFTTT** automation, and **Smart Home** integrations.

 ## Full Compressor Monitoring System Example